 When applied to organizational problem solving Total Systems Intervention (TSI) extends the breadth and depth of systems interpretation to assist managers in deciding an intervention approach.

-The emphasis for Flood and Jackson's creation of TSI was the knowledge that any manager wishing of use a systems methodology was faced with having to decide which approach to use among a multitude of diverse approaches each with their own metaphorical understandings of reality.
+The emphasis for Flood and Jackson's creation of TSI was the observation that any manager wishing of use a systems methodology was faced with having to decide which approach to use among a multitude of diverse approaches each with their own metaphorical understandings of reality.

 From their work the following theoretical principles were derived:

-1. Organizations are too complicated to understand using one management model, and their problems are too complex to tackle with quick fixes.
+Organizations are too complicated to understand using one management model, and their problems are too complex to tackle with quick fixes.

-2. Organizations, their strategies, and their problems should be investigated using metaphorical analysis.
+Organizations, their strategies, and their problems should be investigated using metaphorical analysis.

-3. Metaphors that seem appropriate for highlighting organizational strategies and problems can be linked to appropriate systems-based methodologies to guide an intervention.
+Metaphors that seem appropriate for highlighting organizational strategies and problems can be linked to appropriate systems-based methodologies to guide an intervention.

-4. Different metaphors and methodologies can be used in a complementary way to address different aspects of organizations and their problems.
+Different metaphors and methodologies can be used in a complementary way to address different aspects of organizations and their problems.

-5. It is possible to appreciate the strengths and weaknesses of different systems methodologies and to relate each to certain organizational concerns and problems.
+It is possible to appreciate the strengths and weaknesses of different systems methodologies and to relate each to certain organizational concerns and problems.

-6. TSI sets out a systemic cycle of inquiry with interaction back and forth between the three phases (creativity, choice, and implementation).
+TSI sets out a systemic cycle of inquiry with interaction back and forth between the three phases (creativity, choice, and implementation).

-7. Facilitators and clients are both engaged at all stages of the TSI process
+Facilitators and clients are both engaged at all stages of the TSI process

-• we admit to the diversity of the ‘messes’ confronting managers,
+we admit to the diversity of the ‘messes’ confronting managers,

-• we continue to develop a rich variety of methodologies, and
+we continue to develop a rich variety of methodologies, and

-• we constantly ask “What kind of problem situation can be managed with which sort of methodology?”
+we constantly ask “What kind of problem situation can be managed with which sort of methodology?”

-TSI provides the framework for this.
+TSI provides a framework for answering these questions.

-TSI consists of a three phase methodology consisting of a systemic cycle of inquiry by which a suitable intervention approach might be chosen:
+TSI consists of a three phase methodology consisting of a cycle of inquiry by which a suitable intervention approach might be chosen:

 What this Means For KAIZEN